 But!
 If you decide to borrow your friend’s dress, go with bold and bright accessories.
 I agree with Gra – red & black is a hot combo.
 Or, go with metallics – gold, bronze, or silver shoes, bag/clutch.
 You can wear some big bangle or cuff bracelets, or chandelier earrings.
 Even a cocktail ring.
 Look for stuff that accentuates your style.
 It’s prom – so make it larger and brighter.
 Look at it this way, you’ll also want it to photograph well because you and your friends will be snapping pictures all night.

-I hope that helps!posted about 5 years ago
+I hope that helps!posted over 5 years ago

 I live in Australia, and right now a trend my way for formals or as you call it proms is having an extra nice flowy maxi dress.
 You can get them from ebay( most of them are from china and they are made by hand but the one I was looking at for my formal was made beautifully even though it was cheap).
 Another option could be for you to get one of those long flowy dresses that aren’t too glamorous and you can wear again to a party or even everyday, dressed down with less makeup and more casual accessories.
 If I was you I would just buy a cheap, but timeless long dress that could be adjusted to a short dress after which you could wear to parties or clubbing.
 If it’s a timeless dress then you won’t be a style offender ;)